kennyhyun/linuxdev/README.md

 - vim-gtk (for vim-python3)
 - dnsutils

+## Tips

-## docker storage
+### docker storage

-Docker tend to use many small files especially for node.js
+Docker tend to use many small files especially for node.js projects

 If the main storage has not enough inodes, docker can fail because of the disk space.
 You can check that `df -h` has some free space but `df -hi` shows a low free space.